Erikston/employee-attrition_prediction/README.md

 ## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [your_email@example.com](mailto:your_email@example.com).
+If you have any questions or suggestions, feel free to contact me at [your_email@example.com](mailto:uarbrb@gmail.com).

 ## 💖 Thanks

 Thank you for checking out this project!
 I hope it's helpful for your employee attrition prediction needs.

-This README is written by [readme.ai](https://readme-generator-phi.vercel.app/).